CrownLabs/facebook-places-autocomplete/README.md

 If you want to use this implementation, change the `url` field in js/index.js to an API endpoint that will then make a call to Facebook’s Graph and at which point, you can return the data back to the client side.

 To use, simply open `index.html` and search for a location.

+## Resources

+* Facebook Places API Search
+* Twitter Bootstrap
+* Twitter typeahead.js
+* Twitter Hogan.js Javascript templating